-Dupilumab is an approved biologic for AD targeting the Th2 pathway.
-Dupilumab prevents T cell activation and amplification of proinflammatory signaling pathways by blocking IL-4 receptor alpha, ("IL-4Ra"), preventing IL-4 and IL-13 binding.
+For patients whose AD is not adequately controlled by topical steroids, a number of systemic medications have been approved.
+Dupilumab is an injectable biologic agent that was approved for moderate-to-severe AD in the United States and Europe in 2017.
+Dupilumab targets the Th2 pathway and prevents T cell activation and amplification of proinflammatory signaling pathways by blocking IL-4 receptor alpha, ("IL-4Ra"), preventing IL-4 and IL-13 binding.
 Approximately 36% of patients receiving weekly or biweekly injections of dupilumab achieved significant improvement in disease symptoms.
-Dupilumab was approved for moderate-to-severe AD in the United States and Europe in 2017.
-Worldwide net sales of dupilumab were \$3.9 billion in 2020.
+Other biologic agents targeting IL-13 are also available as options as systemic medication for moderate-to-severe AD including tralokinumab, approved in the United States and Europe, and lebrikizumab, approved in Europe and seeking approval in the United States.

-Two orally administered JAK inhibitors (abrocitinib and upadacitinib) have been approved for use in patients who have had an inadequate response to, or are unable to take, alternative systemic medications.
+Two orally administered JAK inhibitors, abrocitinib and upadacitinib, have been approved in the United States and Europe for use in patients who have had an inadequate response to, or are unable to take, alternative systemic medications such as injectable biologics.
 JAK inhibitors block the signaling pathway to multiple proinflammatory cytokines, including IL-4 and IL-13, thereby preventing the downstream signaling of Th2 cells at the sites of inflammation.
 While JAK inhibitors have demonstrated comparable clinical efficacy to that of dupilumab and offer the advantage of oral dosing, JAK inhibitors are broadly immunosuppressive and therefore may not be suitable for long-term dosing.
-Additionally, the FDA has placed black box warnings for JAK inhibitors approved in other indications due to the potential for serious infections, malignancies, increased mortality in certain patient groups, major adverse cardiovascular events and thromboembolic events.
+Additionally, the FDA has placed black box warnings for JAK inhibitors due to the potential for serious infections, malignancies, increased mortality in certain patient groups, major adverse cardiovascular events and thromboembolic events.

 Despite these recent developments, we believe that there remains significant unmet medical need and market potential for a safe and efficacious oral agent for the treatment of AD.
 We believe that preventing the migration of Th2 cells into inflamed tissues with an oral CCR4 antagonist represents a highly differentiated approach.
 We further believe that an oral agent with a favorable safety and efficacy profile would offer an attractive alternative for patients compared to the biweekly injections associated with dupilumab.
-While the JAK inhibitor agents are orally administered, they are broadly immunosuppressive and therefore may not be suitable for long-term dosing.
+While the JAK inhibitor agents are orally administered, they are approved for use in later lines of treatment, as they are broadly immunosuppressive and therefore may not be suitable for long-term maintenance.

-Overview of Other Allergic Inflammatory Diseases
+Overview of Other Inflammatory Diseases

 In addition to AD, a number of inflammatory diseases are characterized by an inflammatory response to cytokines produced by Th2 cells.
-These diseases include allergic asthma, chronic spontaneous urticaria, chronic rhinosinusitis, allergic rhinitis and eosinophilic esophagitis.
+These diseases include asthma, COPD, CSU, alopecia areata, prurigo nodularis, CRSwNP, allergic rhinitis and eosinophilic esophagitis.